How the Stock Market Impacts the Economy and Financial Growth

 The Stock Market in a Nutshell

 To understand its impact, let’s begin at the beginning.
-The stock market is a center for buying and selling shares of public companies.
+The stock market is a centre for buying and selling shares of public companies.
 When you hold stocks, it means you are part owner in that company.
 Indeed, if activities then take place, such as selling off assets or expanding operations, then this will happen at no cost whatsoever to other owners of these things.

 Key Economic Indicators Found in the Stock Market